Lectures on the Spin and Loop $O(n)$ Models: The Spin model

 \subsection{Low-temperature Ising model - the Peierls argument}

-One can approach the low-temperature Ising model using the Kramers-Wannier expansion mentioned in Remark~\ref{rem:Fisher_bound} and Section~\ref{sec:loop-spin-relation}.
+One can approach the low-temperature Ising model using the Kramers--Wannier expansion mentioned in Remark~\ref{rem:Fisher_bound} and Section~\ref{sec:loop-spin-relation}.
 Here, however, we follow a slightly different route, presenting the classical Peierls argument \cite{Pei36} which is useful in many similar contexts.

 Let $G$ be a finite connected graph and let $x,y \in V(G)$ be two vertices.
 We begin by noting that in the Ising model, since spins take values in $\{-1,1\}$, we may write the correlations in the following form: